 The glacier hike on our South Coast: Fire & Ice tour is around 2.5 hours in total with around 1-1.5 hours spent on the glacier ice, hiking around 3-4 kilometres (approx. 2 miles).
 The hike requires a moderate fitness level where you will hike up and over uneven terrain.

-The glacier hike on our Jökulsárlón Glacier Lagoon 2 day tour is a longer hike, about 4 hours in total with around 2,5-3 hours on the glacier ice.
-This glacier hike is considered of moderate to hard level of difficulty and you’ll be covering about 6 kilometres (approx. 4 miles) over uneven and ascending terrain.
+The glacier hike on our Jökulsárlón Glacier Lagoon 2 day tour is a longer hike, about 4 hours in total.
+This gives around 2.5-3 hours on the glacier ice.
+This glacier hike is considered of moderate to hard level of difficulty and covers about 6 kilometres (approx. 4 miles) over uneven and ascending terrain.

-If you have any issues, injuries or medical conditions that would affect walking over uneven terrain then please consider these before joining the tour, or discuss with your guide before going on the glacier.
-You do not have to do the glacier hike if you do not feel comfortable doing so.
+If you have any issues, injuries or medical conditions that would affect walking over uneven terrain then please consider these before joining the tour.
+You should always discuss any concerns with your guide before going on the glacier.
+It is not essential to do the glacier hike if you do not feel comfortable doing so.
 You can just walk to the front of the glacier with the group and then wait for the group to return.

 What happens if the glacier becomes inaccessible?